TeskaLabs/asab-webui/doc/tools.md

 Example explanation:

-- `"Kibana"` - the name of the tool you want to redirect to
+- `"name"` - the name of the tool you want to redirect to

 - `"url"` - url of the tool to redirect to